TRAFFIC NOTICE: SR-162/262 intersection bypass active. See "Traffic Impacts" tab for more details

 SR-162/262 | Montezuma Creek Roundabout

-The SR-162/262 construction is underway with the bypass detour active.
+The new roundabout construction is underway with the sub-grading nearly complete.
+Traffic bypass detour active.
 Please see the "Traffic Impacts" Tab for more details.

 planned